Pigeonflex, Yashima Flex, Yashica Flex, Yashicaflex & Yashica Models

 The information on this site developed out of frustration at the lack of accurate model detail available on the Yashica TLRs, particularly the Yashicaflex series and the first of the Yashicas.
 Many prominent sites have obviously incorrect information, eBay sellers often use these sites for quick identification and you can see how wrong thinking has grown.
 In fact, I cannot think of one significant website, or reference work, where it is not possible to demonstrate some degree of mistaken identity and/or chronology.

 The problem is that in the beginning, Yashima was just another insignificant business, with unproven credentials, trying to establish a toehold in the burgeoning but very competitive post-War photographic industry.
 There would not have been too many magazine articles or other commentary about the early company or its products, at least until the innovative Yashica Flex model S arrived on the scene.
 Even then, TLRs for the masses were already becoming passé in a crowded market.
 Unfortunately, Yashica seems to have done little to formally document its own history and what there may have been, seems to have been lost with the Kyocera takeover.

 The issues with popular sites, recognised reference sources and specific examples are covered in the next page, The Problem of Dates & Names.

 Except for non-controversial dates, background information about the Company and general matters, I have tried not to rely on third party sources or existing narrative on websites, at least without testing it in some way.
-My main sources for details about cameras have been user manuals, ads, brochures, catalogues and observing cameras displayed on the internet and offered at on-line auctions (currently, there are over 3,800 cameras in my database with serial numbers and trim details listed and with photos of many more examples).
+My main sources for details about cameras have been user manuals, ads, brochures, catalogues and observing cameras displayed on the internet and offered at on-line auctions (currently, there are some 4,175 cameras in my database with serial numbers and trim details listed and with photos of many more examples).
 For the Yashicaflexes and earlier models, I have come to rely heavily on Japanese brochures and websites.
 Plus I have a few representative examples starting with the Pigeonflex and other early models.